• Skip to primary navigation

 And fresh apples!

-Farmers Linda, Dave and Kimmy scour the Island for apples that go unpicked, or uneaten by wildlife, and bring them back to the farm where they share the abundant haul with a cider pressing and pot luck for their CSA (community supported agriculture) members.
+Farmers Linda, Dave and Kimmy scour the region for apples that go unpicked, or uneaten by wildlife, and bring them back to the farm where they share the abundant haul with a cider pressing and pot luck for their CSA (community supported agriculture) members.

 They use a replica of an old hand crank manually fed press.
 We took home two quarts of fresh apple cider and picked up a few more apples.

-I’ve been resisting thawing the second quart of cider least I finish it off with the remaining bourbon.
+I’ve been resisting thawing the second quart of cider; least I finish it off with the remaining bourbon.

 Conditioning pastry dough with a rolling pin.
 Rolling out the pastry dough.
 Measuring the pastry to cut into squares.
 Four squares of pastry dough.
 Pastry leaf cut outs.
 Coring apples for Apple Dumplings Stuffed With Brown Sugar Cranberry Butter.
 Cranberry butter filled apple cores.
 Folding the pastry over the cored apples.
 Folded pastry over the cored apples.
 Tender pastry wrapped around half an apple stuffed with a mix of brown sugar, cinnamon, butter and cranberries.